Lrich7/AZ-900-Azure-Fundamentals-/notes/day-01-cloud-concepts.md

 ## **Private Cloud**
 **Dedicated to the ONE ORG**
+* A private cloud is a dedicated computing environment used exclusively by a single organization, such as a bank's internal server network, a hospital's secure patient data system, or a company's private VMware infrastructure.

 * Complete control over resources and security.
 * Data NOT collocated with other tenants.